 We are given details of the motivations behind such an approach and how it works, in the description to the patent:

 For example, with application usage-based ranking and/or spam detection, applications may be ranked based on usage instead of the total download number.
 In this regard, usage may be far more expensive to generate than download, and thus making the cost of generating application download spam too costly to be sustainable.
-Accordingly, client devices (e.g., electronic devices, such as device) may collect and/or obtain usage related metrics.
-Examples of usage related metrics may comprise operating system (OS) related metrics and/or other API related information, such as a number of times a particular application starts and how long users use it; market metrics, such as number of times the application gets updated and how many times in-application purchases (as application markets handle the payment); and third party data.
-In this regard, specialized third party application entities may collect and/or obtain application usage of hundreds of thousands application usage across hundreds of millions of devices, and/or to provide that data.
-The application management server may initially determine the trustworthiness of the usage related metrics.
-Once determined trustworthy, the application management server may combine and/or analyze all different usage related information, which allow determining more optimally how an average user would use a particular application (e.g., how much time using the application), and thus the application management server may rank applications (or adjust any existing ranking) accordingly.
-In addition, the application management server may use the ranking and/or adjustment to ranking in making a determination regarding user classification.
+Accordingly, client devices may collect and/or obtain usage related metrics.
+Examples of usage related metrics may comprise operating system (OS) related metrics and/or other API related information, such as several times a particular application starts and how long users use it; market metrics, such as several times the application gets updated and how many times in-application purchases (as application markets handle the payment); and third party data.
+In this regard, specialized third party application entities may collect and/or obtain application usage of hundreds of thousands application usage across hundreds of millions of devices, and/or provide that data.
+The application management server may initially determine the trustworthiness of the usage-related metrics.
+Once determined trustworthy, the application management server may combine and/or analyze all different usage related information, which allows determining more optimally how an average user would use a particular application (e.g., how much time using the application), and thus the application management server may rank applications (or adjust any existing ranking) accordingly.
+Also, the application management server may use the ranking and/or adjustment to ranking in deciding regarding user classification.